 The registration fee is $75 (USD), which can be applied as a credit towards your PharmaSUG 2019 registration.
-Registration deadline is August 20, 2018.
+Registration deadline has been extended to August 20, 2018 August 31, 2018.

 |Poster (click for abstract)||Presenter (click for bio)|

 |The Implementation of RBM in Chugai||Juri Kato, Chugai Pharmaceutical Co., Ltd.|